grantreed1/Financial-Ratio-Equity-Quantiles/README.md

-# Long-Short-Equity-Quantile
-# Financial Ratio Quantile Strategies: Constructing & Optimizing Rank-Based Equity Portfolios
+# Financial Ratio Quantile Strategy
+## Constructing & Optimizing Rank-Based Equity Portfolios
+---

-## Overview
+## Goal
-This repository evaluates the efficacy of single-factor and multi-factor signals within a market-neutral, long-short equity framework.
+We evaluate the efficacy of single-factor and multi-factor signals within a market-neutral, long-short equity framework.
 The project systematically backtests top-and-bottom decile trading strategies based on fundamental financial ratios to determine the primary drivers of alpha, concluding with an optimized weighted vigintile approach.

 ## Strategy Mechanics
 * **Universe & Ranking:** Equities are cross-sectionally ranked and bucketed into quantiles (deciles and vigintiles) based on target financial ratios.